pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1995 Continuous study of concurrence

+Today I continue reading the Java Concurrency book, we have come to the part of the GUI frameworks like swing and JavaFX.
+Likewise, I continue to learn English and I am still looking for a way to better organize my activities and studies.

 ##### Day 1993-1994 Awaitility Library

 This weekend, I continue learning about concurrency in Java.
 I learned to use the Awaitility library and I start to do TDD with concurrency, this is a great challenge, apply concurrency in the code is hard, but test concurrency is hardest yet.
 I am happy because I continue with my Java mastery and Object-Oriented programming, I have a lot of plans for this current year.